bottlepy/bottle/apidoc/tutorial.rst

 This does the following:

-* Exceptions will print a stacktrace
+* Exceptions will print a stacktrace.
-* Error pages will contain that stacktrace
+* Error pages will contain that stacktrace.
 * Templates will not be cached.